skuppuraj/wp-spotlight-search/readme.txt

 * Initial release.

 = 1.0.1  - 28th Sep 2018 =
+* Improvement: Global shortcut key added for all browsers and all OS's
 * Improvement: Save setting admin notice added
 * Fix: Search bar icon not showing on Windows & Linux.